blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/hayabusa.md

 cd /home/ubuntu/SOC_Analyst_Labs/hayabusa/labFile
 ```

-- To start off we need to make sure we have the detection rules of hayabusa
+- To start off we need to make sure we have the detection rules of Hayabusa

 ```bash
 hayabusa update-rules